 About

 Hope received a Bachelor of Science degree in biology and bioethics from the University of Southern California, a Doctor of Medicine degree from the University of Oklahoma College of Medicine, and a Master’s Degree in public health, with an emphasis in community medicine, from the Icahn School of Medicine at Mount Sinai.
-She completed an internship in internal medicine at Yale University-Griffin Hospital, a residency in general preventive medicine and public health at the Icahn School of Medicine at Mount Sinai, and an internal medicine residency at The George Washington University School of Medicine and Health Sciences.
-Hope served as an assistant professor at The George Washington University School of Medicine and Health Sciences and an associate professor at Georgetown University School of Medicine, and she now serves as an associate professor at the University of New Mexico School of Medicine.
+She completed an internship in internal medicine at Yale University/Griffin Hospital, a residency in general preventive medicine and public health at the Icahn School of Medicine at Mount Sinai, and an internal medicine residency at the George Washington University School of Medicine and Health Sciences.
+She served as faculty at the George Washington University School of Medicine and Health Sciences and the Georgetown University School of Medicine, and she is now a professor at the University of New Mexico School of Medicine.

 Connect!